Elias Mollah: Turag Riverbank

+Persecution of Minority

+On 6 September 2024, Mollah was accused of encroaching on the Sri Sri Gaur Nitai temple in Pallabi, Dhaka, and assaulting clerics and devotees.
+At a press conference held at the Jatiya Press Club, temple cleric Subendu Talukdar alleged that Mollah supported members of the Sudhir group in occupying the temple and harassing its followers.
+Despite resolving a prior land dispute and beginning temple construction, the Sudhir group, allegedly backed by Mollah, attempted to seize control again.
+Subendu also claimed that in 2018, Mollah physically assaulted him and other devotees at the temporary temple and looted approximately Tk10 lakh.
+He further accused Mollah’s associates of filing false cases to intimidate him and demanded legal action against Mollah and Sudhir to ensure justice.

 2014 Kalshi clashes

 In 2014 he was accused of being involved in an arson attack on a refugee camp of Stranded Pakistanis in Mirpur, Dhaka in which 10 people died.
 Mollah denied involvement and blamed a "vested conspiracy" against him.

 Racism

 In 2015 Elias made racist comments about black people.
 After a recent trip to the Congo, he said to journalists: